MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 22. Close the **Link to 'ProtectedDocument1' copied** window that appears.

-You have just successfully created an AIP protected Word document that is read-only protected.
+You have just successfully created a Word document that is read-only protected using Microsoft Entra ID Protection.
 The document is accessible only by its creator, Alex Wilber, and by Joni Sherman (with Read-only permission), to whom the document was shared.

 ### Task 4 – Verify your Sensitivity Label policy